nus-cs2103-AY2324S2/ip/docs/README.md

 Format: `delete <task index>`

-- The index must refer to an index number shown in the displayed task list.
+- The index must refer to an existing number shown in the displayed task list when `list` is called.

 Example: